Here are some facts about Benjamin Zephaniah.

 - He published his first book of poetry which sold well.
 He also made a name writing and reading his poems in clubs and other venues.

 - His poems seemed to capture the mood of the early 1980s in Britain, and were often about homelessness or unemployment.
 He was described as Britain’s most recognizable poet.

-- Zephaniah is known for his strong and often controversial beliefs and opinions.
-He has suggested changing the British voting system, and has publicly turned down an OBE medal.
+- Zephaniah was known for his strong and often controversial beliefs and opinions.
+He suggested changing the British voting system, and he publicly turned down an OBE medal.

 - His poetry book for children, Talking Turkeys, was an immediate bestseller.
 He has also written several novels aimed specifically at teenagers, as well as several collections of poetry.

-- He has a fan club in the central African country of Malawi, and spends part of his time in Beijing, China.
+- He had a fan club in the central African country of Malawi, and spent part of his time in Beijing, China.

 - He has produced several records, mostly in a reggae or dub poetry style.
-However, he describes his album Naked as being a mix of jazz, reggae, rock and hip-hop.
+However, he described his album Naked as being a mix of jazz, reggae, rock and hip-hop.

-- Benjamin Zephaniah has been awarded the BBC Young Playwright’s Award, as well as honorary doctorates from several UK universities.
+- Benjamin Zephaniah was awarded the BBC Young Playwright’s Award, as well as honorary doctorates from several UK universities.
 His version of the song Tam Lyn Retold won a best song award in 2008.